 Students who are required by external agencies such as the National Collegiate Athletic Association, or by law, to receive priority.
+This excludes students covered by SB 412, the California Promise program unless they also fall under another group with required priority registration.

 Students whose contributions to the university are recognized as being so extensive that their graduation would be postponed by the amount of time spent on their extracurricular duties.

 Students serving on Senate committees that require student participation in order to perform essential functions.

 Students who are part of any group that has a contractual agreement with SJSU to provide a full course load.
 Groups in this category include:

 - Accessible Education Center (AEC) students

 - AEC note takers

 - Associated Students Board of Directors

-- Student Fairness Committee
+- Student Fairness Committee Members

 - NCAA Athletics

-- Equal Opportunity Program (EOP) Students

 - Guardian Scholars

-- Honors at Entrance students

 - Reciprocal Exchange students

+- Veterans and active service members (as per Cal.
+Educ.
+Code %66025.8)

+- · Appropriately certified students with disabilities

+- Certain students who represent or serve San José State University

+- · Students in certain programs with rigid registration requirements

+- Foster youths

+October 27, 2017

-May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+ALL DATES, FEES & INFORMATION

+SUBJECT TO

+CHANGE WITHOUT NOTICE